lakshmi2688/COVID_Impact_on_US_Households/README.md

 <h4> Links to Data set and Data dictionary</h4>
 <ul><li>The datasets are available for public use under <a href='https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html'>census.gov</a> website as weekly files.</li>
-<li>Data dictionary is available in the census.gov website under the link <a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation</a></li></ul>
+<li>Data dictionary is available in the census.gov website under the link <a href='https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html#phase1'>Phase 1 Household Pulse Survey Technical Documentation.</a> It has also been linked in the repository.
+Please refer to repositury structure for pulse2020_data_dictionary.xlsx</li></ul>

 <h4>Download data</h4>
 <p>Data is directly downloaded from census website using python modules.
 Refer to the data_cleaning.ipynb for detailed downloading steps<p>